Chronology - Worst Ebola outbreak on record tests global response

 July 29: Dr. Sheik Umar Khan, who was leading Sierra Leone's fight against the epidemic, dies of Ebola.

-July 30: Liberia shuts schools, quarantines worst-affected communities, using troops for enforcement.
+July 30: Liberia shuts schools, quarantines the worst-affected communities, using troops for enforcement.

 Aug.
-5: Second U.S. missionary with Ebola is flown from Liberia to Atlanta for treatment.
+5: A second U.S. missionary infected with Ebola is flown from Liberia to Atlanta for treatment.

 Aug.
 12: WHO says death toll tops 1,000, approves use of unproven drugs or vaccines.